gwilku/jscan-docs/dodge/ram.rst

 How to disable TPMS System

-1) Disable TPMS Premium (Instrument Cluster) or/and TPMS Base -
+1) Disable TPMS Premium (Instrument Cluster) or/and TPMS Base

+2) Go to Adaptations > Radio Frequency Hub - adaptation settings.
+From there:

-2) Read vehicle PIN
+3) Read vehicle PIN

-- Run RFH Replace Procedure
+4) Run Radio Frequency Hub Replace Procedure

-- Restart Body/Instrument Cluster

-- Shut Off Carr and open/close the door

-- Done
+5) Open !Restart All ECUs and from the drop-down choose "Instrument Cluster - Power On Restart" and tap GO.

+6) Once completed, turn the car off completely

+7) Close the door, wait a minute or two, open the door

+8) Done: start the car, TPMS should be gone

 EU Lights Conversion